uatec/hidef.github.io/_posts/2016-12-25-the-caching-antipattern.md

 Deploying to a heavily cached system can be extremely time consuming while you wait for caches to expire or have to bust every cache you can find.
 Even in systems such as some CDNs I have worked with which serve traffic to tens of percent of the Internet and are thought to be the leaders in content delivery, flushing content and configuration caches globally can take up to two hours.
 This doesn't need to be the case ([Fastly](https://www.fastly.com/products/instant-purging) can purge their cache in 150ms), and it results in confusion (is the new data being served yet?).

-The natural response is to come up with a workaround, usually some of of cache busting.
+The natural response is to come up with a workaround, usually some cache busting.
 Let's just think about that.
 A work around for a feature that you just implemented.
-Think about that, time, effort and cognitive load just to compensate for time, effort and cognitive load you just spent on caching in the first place.
+Think about the time, effort and cognitive load just to compensate for time, effort and cognitive load you just spent on caching in the first place.

 Debugging a cached system also becomes a challenge as being up to your neck in a tricky debugging session will end up with unrelated things being missed or forgotten about.
 3 hours of confusion later you realise that you haven't actually been testing any of the changes you have been making.